 - All partners, sponsors, affiliates and the organizers of the competition may make photocopies, photographs, video recordings and/or audio recordings of the presentations including the business planning process and other documents, charts, media or other material prepared for use at the competition.

 - The above entities may use the materials in any book or other printed materials and any digital or physical medium that they may produce, provided that any profits earned from the sale of such items is used by these entities solely to defray the costs of future GBSN Africa Competitions or affiliated competitions.

 Withdrawing From the Competition

 When a team completes the registration, is approved to participate and accepts their invitation to compete, they are committing to participation in both rounds.
-If a team withdraws after accepting the invitation to participate, the team and sponsoring university will be subject to disqualification from competing in the Africa Business Planning Challenge or any other GBSN sponsored competitions for that year and the following year.
+If a team withdraws after accepting the invitation to participate, the team and sponsoring university will be subject to disqualification from competing in the Africa Business Concept Challenge or any other GBSN sponsored competitions for that year and the following year.

 Disbursement of Cash Prize – Post Competition

 The first place team will receive a $5,000 USD cash award.
 The funds will be issued to the represented university/college in care of the faculty adviser.
 There are no exceptions to this policy.

 If the funds are issued to the sponsoring university, it is up to the university/college/faculty mentor to manage disbursement of the funds to the team.
 Student teams are encouraged to consult with their university regarding their university’s disbursement policy.
 The entire team must be present (logged-in) at the award ceremony event to win.